CAMPAIGN

 Description of Services:

 Family Mosaic Project (FMP) provides therapeutic Wraparound services to children, youth and their families within San Francisco County.
-Comprehensive internal services include Case Management, Therapy (individual, parent, and family), Psychiatry, Nursing, and Behavioral Support as needed.
-FMP also partners with community resources in San Francisco in order to promote permanency and stabilization for the youth.
-Work includes stabilization of home and educational placements, improved functioning within homes, schools and communities, and improved permanent relationships among family members and identified natural supports.
+Our cases are very high need, and our clients, age 3-18, have often experienced trauma and have significant mental health needs because of this.
+To support their needs, we work in teams, and have comprehensive in-house services including Clinical Case Management, Therapy (individual, parent, and family), Psychiatry, Nursing, and Behavioral Support as needed.
+FMP also partners with community agencies and resources in San Francisco in order to promote permanency and stabilization for the youth.
+Work includes stabilization of home and educational placements, improved mental health and coping skills, improved functioning within homes, schools and communities, and improved permanent relationships among family members and identified natural supports.

 Responsibilities of Interns: